 - In a small saucepan, whisk together the sugar, cocoa powder, and Guinness.
 Bring to a boil.

 - Reduce heat to low and allow to simmer for about 5 min.
-Remove from heat and whisk in the chocolate until smooth and completely melted.
+Remove from heat and whisk in the chocolate, vanilla and salt until smooth and completely melted.
+Serve warm.

 - Will keep covered in air tight container in the refrigerator for a couple of weeks.